-As a member of Peoples Health Group Medicare, you have the right to get several kinds of information from us

-If you want any of the following kinds of information, please call member services:
+As a member of our plan, you have the right to get several kinds of information from us.
+If you want any of the following kinds of information, please call Customer Service:

-- Information about our plan.
-This includes, for example, information about the plan's financial condition. - Information about our network providers and pharmacies.
-You have the right to get information from us about the qualifications of the providers and pharmacies in our network and how we pay the providers in our network. - Information about your coverage and the rules you must follow when using your coverage.
+- Information about our planThis includes, for example, information about the plan's financial condition. - Information about our networkproviders and pharmacies. - You have the right to get information about the qualifications of the providers and pharmacies in our network and how we pay the providers in our network. - Information about your coverage and the rules you must followwhen using your coverage.
 Chapters 3 and 4 provide information regarding medical services.
-Chapters 5 and 6 provide information about Part D prescription drug coverage. - Information about why something is not covered and what you can do about it.
-Chapter 9 provides information on asking for a written explanation on why a medical service or Part D drug is not covered or if your coverage is restricted.
+Chapters 5 and 6 provide information about Part D prescription drug coverage.

+• Information about why something is not covered and what you can do about it Chapter 9 provides information on asking for a written explanation on why a medical service or Part D drug is not covered or if your coverage is restricted.
 Chapter 9 also provides information on asking us to change a decision, also called an appeal.